 The proof-of-concept genomic selection study undertaken in 2015 indicated that using markers gave considerably improved breeding value accuracies than pedigree-only based models.
 In addition, a business case developed to compare three different breeding scenarios, showed that forest growers will benefit of genomic selections through a predicted \$7 million increase in the net present value compared with traditional breeding.
 It is therefore strongly recommended that the breeding of E. nitens take advantage of this opportunity through the application of genomic technologies in breeding in the future.
-However, further expansion of the measurements and genotyping to ensure more robust prediction models is required, including phenotyping more for solid wood properties and increasing the amount of genotyped individuals in the current population.
+Expansion of the measurements and genotyping to ensure more robust prediction models will be done by sampling additional genotypes at a second site, including phenotyping more for solid wood properties, effectively doubling the amount of genotyped individuals in the current population.